Here are the books and websites I return to when I am looking for new titles to read with my children:

 Links

-- John Senior’s Incomplete Life-Long Reading List posted at Crisis Magazine
+- John Senior’s Incomplete Life-Long Reading List posted underneath article at Crisis Magazine

 - The Ultimate Guide to Shakespeare from Your Morning Basket